INJECT’s Group

 Auregan Boyet

-I acquired my Engineering degree in Geosciences and Environment at the Institut Polytechnique Unilasalle in 2020.
-I joined the GEoREST ERC-project as a PhD student to study post-injection seismicity induced by fluid injection/extraction related to geothermal energy and obtained my PhD with honors “Cum Laude” in 2024 within the Civil Engineering program at the Polytechnic University of Catalonia (UPC).
-I worked as a postdoctoral research for the CO2sink project at the IMEDEA-CSIC institute on the potential of induced seismicity in the case of CO2 storage into deep volcanic areas.
-I am currently a postdoctoral researcher at ENSTA, IP Paris, for the INJECT ERC-project, continuing to work on induced seismicity in geo-energy applications, but now focusing on its prevention and control.
+Dr Auregan Boyet acquired her Engineering degree in Geosciences and Environment at the Institut Polytechnique Unilasalle in 2020.
+She joined the GEoREST ERC-project as a PhD student to study post-injection seismicity induced by fluid injection/extraction related to geothermal energy and obtained her PhD with honors “Cum Laude” in 2024 within the Civil Engineering program at the Polytechnic University of Catalonia (UPC).
+She then worked as a postdoctoral research for the CO2sink project at the IMEDEA-CSIC institute on the potential of induced seismicity in the case of CO2 storage into deep volcanic areas.
+Auregan is currently a postdoctoral researcher at ENSTA, IP Paris, for the INJECT ERC-project, continuing to work on induced seismicity in geo-energy applications, but now focusing on its prevention and control.

 Diego Gutiérrez-Oribio